-- A. Any employee who is, or becomes, an officer, director, partner, proprietor, associate, or general agent or member of, or who owns or acquires a financial interest in any corporation, partnership, limited partnership, proprietorship, firm, enterprise, franchise, association, trust or other business entity which is subject to the regulation of, or which has business transactions or commitments with the City, shall file a statement to this effect with his or her department head and the Human Resources Director within five (5) working days of the effective date of this subsection, or within five (5) working days after becoming affected by this section.
-The statement shall disclose the nature and extent of the relationship and financial interest the employee holds with the entity. - B. An employee who submits an application for employment or enters into for a contractual relationship for remuneration with an individual or firm doing business with or subject to regulation by the City, shall report such application to his or her department head and the Human Resources Director-in writing within five (5) working days of having made application. - C. Any employee who accepts receives an offer of employment or enters into for a contractual relationship for remuneration from an individual or firm doing business with or subject to regulation by the City, shall report such offer in writing to his or her department head and the Human Resources Director-within five (5) working days of such offer. - D. Any employee who acceptsressives an offer of a gift as described in paragraph 4.01 E of this policy, from any individual or firm doing business with or regulated by the City, shall report such giftoffer in writing to his/herhis or her department head and the Human Resources Director-within five (5) working days of such offer.
+- A. Any employee who is, or becomes, an officer, director, partner, proprietor, associate, or general agent or member of, or who owns or acquires a financial interest in any corporation, partnership, limited partnership, proprietorship, firm, enterprise, franchise, association, trust or other business entity which is subject to the regulation of, or which has business transactions or commitments with the City, shall file a statement with his or her the employee's department head within five (5) working days of the effective date of this subsection, or within five (5) working days after becoming affected by this section.
+The statement shall disclose the nature and extent of the relationship and financial interest the employee holds with the entity. - B. An employee who submits an application for employment or enters into a contractual relationship for remuneration with an individual or firm doing business with or subject to regulation by the City, shall report such application to his or her the employee's department head in writing within five (5) working days of having made application. - C. Any employee who accepts an offer of employment or enters into a contractual relationship for remuneration from an individual or firm doing business with or subject to regulation by the City, shall report such offer in writing to his or her the employee's department head within five (5) working days of such offer. - D. Any employee who accepts a gift as described in paragraph 4.01 E of this policy, in value of \$100.00 or more from any individual or firm doing business with or regulated by the City, shall report such gift in writing to his/her employee's department head within five (5) working days.